 Beyond ‘BPO’ centric deployment …

 With data becoming the goldmine, Conversational Analytics has moved ahead of being BPO centric deployment.
 Businesses are looking at long term benefits of mining speech data analytics.
 This will ultimately impact the positioning of the product and enable decision makers to develop strategies keeping ahead of the disruption curve.
 The road ahead is no more myopic, it is driven by the next wave of technology conversational Analytics.
-The power of ‘Big Data’ and AI enabled chatbots, virtual assistants and voice biometrics have increased the momentum of the deployment of conversational analytics.
+The power of ‘Big Data’ and AI enabled chatbots, Conversational Assistant and Conversational Security have increased the momentum of the deployment of Conversational analytic.